-Jimmy Connors, professionally known as JConn, is an American record producer from Lancaster, PA.
+Jimmy Connors, professionally known as JConn, is an American record producer from New Jersey.
 A producer and writer specializing in various genres - including Pop, Hip Hop and R&B. Currently signed to Siri Music Group / Sony-Orchard. jconn.net/credits

 I’ll professionally master the track